Joint Electrical Engineering

 J E ENGR 4520 Power Systems Analysis: 3 semester hours

 Prerequisites: J E ENGR 3320 and Electrical Engineering major.
 Introduction to the modeling and elements of power systems; machines, lines, and loads; load flow methods and applications; short circuit analysis using symmetrical components on symmetrical and unsymmetrical faults; methods of economic operation of power systems and contingency; state estimators, stability, and introduction of the independent system operator.

 J E ENGR 4710 Communications Theory and Systems: 3 semester hours

-Prerequisites: J E ENGR 3510, J E MATH 3260 or MATH 1320, and Electrical Engineering major.
+Prerequisites: J E ENGR 3510, MATH 1320 and Electrical Engineering major.
 Introduction to the concepts of transmission of information via communication channels.
 Amplitude and angle modulation for the transmission of continuous-time signals.
 Analog-to-digital conversion and pulse code modulation.
 Transmission of digital data.
 Introduction to random signals and noise and their effects on communication.
 Optimum detection systems in the presence of noise.
 Elementary information theory.
 Overview of various communication technologies such as radio, television, telephone networks, data communication, satellites, optical fiber, and cellular radio.

 J E ENGR 4720 Internet Communications: 3 semester hours